 Increase Team Accountability: by promoting solidarity, trust, and a greater sense of responsibility and duty that wards off perceived opportunity for theft.

 Provide Effortless Tools For Back Of Office Functions: to help staff work smart, not hard, and perform multiple tasks more effectively, while enjoying greater job enrichment, satisfaction and enjoyment.

 Reduce Task Overload: and give teams every opportunity and reason to maintain focus on supporting customers.

 Treat your teams right, and they’ll reciprocate.
-In case you missed it, we’re offering free Growyze beta access to innovative hospitality businesses looking for smarter approaches to tackling employee theft, without having to turn into Big Brother.
+In case you missed it, if you are one of those hospitality businesses looking for smarter approaches to tackling employee theft, without having to turn into Big Brother, get started with Growyze.
 Stay hospitable.